Agent and Workflow Deployment Guide

 existingSecrets:

-database: "my-database-secret" # Secret must contain DATABASE_URL
+database: "my-database-secret" # Secret must contain DATABASE_URL, PGHOST, PGUSER, PGPASSWORD

-s3: "my-s3-secret" # Secret must contain S3_ENDPOINT_URL, S3_BUCKET_NAME, AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY
+s3: "my-s3-secret" # For S3: S3_ENDPOINT_URL, S3_BUCKET_NAME, AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY

 Option 2: Provide Credentials Directly